Video Game: Megami Tensei II

 - After the End

 - Alas, Poor Villain: The Dark Hero's death is treated as a somber event, despite him trying to kill you several times.
-Before he dies, he tells you that the real enemy or the "true enemy," resides in Makai.
-In response, the Hero places the Soloman Ring on his finger and leaves.
+Before he dies, he realizes that he was tricked by Pazuzu and apologizes for getting in the hero's way.
+He also mentions that the "true enemy," resides in Makai and confesses that all he wanted was to be a hero himself.
+In response, the hero places the Solomon's Ring on his finger and leaves.

 - An Arm and a Leg: The hero loses one of his arms in a trap while attempting to get one of the Seven Pillars, and has to get it replaced with a robotic arm that also serves as the COMP upgrade of the game.
 The missing arm is even reflected in game as a status ailment that deals continuous damage to the hero and prevents the player from using the COMP.